ijavidilo/trim_branches/README.md

 ## 🚨 Specific Use Cases

 ### Repositories with divergent branches:
-The script automatically detects when `master` and `development` have no common history and uses `--allow-unrelated-histories`.
+The script automatically detects when `main`/`master` and `development` have no common history and uses `--allow-unrelated-histories`.

 ### Merge conflicts:
 All conflicts are automatically resolved by prioritizing changes from the main branch.